translate/translate/docs/commands/pot2po.rst

 translations if they are present.
 A translation memory (compendium) can also be used for fuzzy matching.
 This corresponds to a large extent with the program "msgmerge" from the gettext package.

+.. note:: This tool also works with translation formats other than Gettext PO, for example ``XLIFF``.

 .. _pot2po#usage: